amadevstudio/ascenditbot/README.md

 ### Fast developing (deprecated because auto-reload added)
 Run compose and stop the bot container
-`docker-compose up`
+`docker compose up`
 Then in new terminal run
-`docker-compose stop bot && docker-compose run --rm bot`
+`docker compose stop bot && docker compose run --rm bot`
 works like a ⚡️

 ### After generate files using Docker